mlauss2/sandec/README.md

   - frame interpolation for codec47/48 videos (default on).
 - Audio decoding
   - OK for COMI/Outlaws/MotS/SotE
-  - alright for Full Throttle and The Dig
+  - so-so for Full Throttle and The Dig
-    - it's far from perfect: lots of hiccups, upsampling is terrible, plays too slowly for some unknown reason.
+    - it's far from perfect: upsampling is terrible, plays too slowly for some unknown reason, some tracks should overlap but don't, ...
 - very good A/V sync in player
   - Outlaws IN_SHB.SAN (Level 1 Intro) the sound of the shovel hitting the ground perfectly matches the video (at around 5 minutes).
 - player keyboard controls: